Successfully Entered

 In March 2021, Nanit launched the Nanit Pro, the 3rd iteration of the Nanit baby monitor (The Nanit Plus, version 2 of Nanit, launched in October 2018).
 Nanit no longer sells the Nanit Original or Nanit Plus.

-So, what upgrades for Nanit Pro vs Nanit Plus?
+So, what are the upgrades for Nanit Pro vs Nanit Plus?
 The biggest differences:

 The big one?
 Resolution.
 The Nanit Pro brings full 1080p resolution to the Nanit.
 (Nanit Plus is 960p.)
-This is a big improvement, and also Nanit playing a bit of catch-up with some of its high-res competitors like Miku Pro (our Miku review here).
+This is a big improvement, as shown below:

 Screenshots of the same bedroom scene on the Nanit Plus and the Nanit Pro.